UoMResearchIT/Quarto-RevealJS-R/README.md

 1. [Use this template](https://github.com/new?template_name=Quarto-RevealJS-R&template_owner=UoMResearchIT) to create a new repo, and clone locally
 1. On the repo settings > pages, select "Deploy from a branch", and choose `gh-pages`, `/(root)`.
 1. Add your content in `slides.qmd` (see the [quarto/revealjs](https://quarto.org/docs/presentations/revealjs/) docs for help)
 1. Push your changes.
-The `render-quarto.yml` action will call `quarto render` and publish the resulting HTML to `<https://uomresearchit.github.io/YOUR-REPO-NAME/>`
+The `render-quarto.yml` action will call `quarto render` and publish the resulting HTML to `<https://uomresearchit.github.io/YOUR-REPO-NAME/>`, e.g. <https://uomresearchit.github.io/Quarto-RevealJS-R>

 ## Notes